Just One Drink

-Just One Drink is a 2015 psychological thriller short film written, produced and directed by Andrew de Burgh, who also stars opposite Barbara Nedeljakova.
-It premiered at the 2015 Chinese American Film Festival.
-The film received critical acclaim.
-It holds a rare 100% rating on Rotten Tomatoes.
+Just One Drink is a 2015 American psychological thriller short film written, produced and directed by Andrew de Burgh, who also stars opposite Barbara Nedeljakova.
+It premiered at the 2015 Chinese American Film Festival and received critical acclaim, holding a 100% rating on the review aggregator site Rotten Tomatoes.

 Plot

 In a dimly lit basement, a masked surgeon examines a bloody carving fork.
 Steve Pintolivo (Andrew de Burgh), a recent university graduate, receives a Facebook message from a beautiful woman named Tamara Nolan (Barbara Nedeljakova) inviting him to her Hollywood apartment for a New Year's Eve party.

 Over some Colombian marijuana the next day, Steve and his former classmate Derek Urden (Isaac Anderson) discuss a variety of topics including the possible evolution of man and a former right-hand man of Josef Stalin who recently spoke to Derek's religion class about his conversion to Christianity.
 When the topic of Stalin's underling comes up, Steve quickly changes the subject to Tamara and the invitation.
 They decide to go to the party but when they arrive, only Tamara is there.
 However, the two young men soon fall for her charm and are tricked into drinking a cocktail laced with a very powerful sedative that knocks them out within seconds.

 When they wake up, Steve and Derek find themselves in a dark basement strapped to an operating table and chair, respectively.
 Tamara casually walks in holding a syringe and injects Derek with a colorless liquid, killing him instantly.
 She mentions to Steve that an old man used to live there.
 A flashback to one year prior and Steve, dressed in a trench coat and holding a knife in his hand, sits on his bed berating Andrei Dzagoev (Harwood Gordon), a former underling of Stalin for murdering his grandfather Ruslan Voronin, a rebel leader, in the Second World War.

 Back in the present, Tamara explains that Andrei was her husband and the only man who ever truly loved her.
 She proceeds to put on surgeon scrubs, then stabs Steve with a carving fork, murdering him.
 Later that night, Tamara sits in her car, texts a friend, then drives away.